 A direct no. No room for negotiation or persuasion – you will not and never take work home with you.

 Hopefully, this won’t be the answer for most job seekers.
 Usually, the job advert will state if additional work outside of hours is required.
 So being caught off guard in the interview isn’t entirely fair.
-Be honest and explain your reasoning, working outside of contracted hours is not possible for everyone and
+Be honest and explain your reasoning, working outside of contracted hours is not possible for everyone and that’s ok.

 “Working outside of my set work hours is not an option for me.
 However, with some notice, I can adjust my schedule.”